 Registered users can use the topic management sidebar to create and edit topics, combine multiple topics into complex queries, or set customized email alerts.
-On mouse over, the gear icon to activate the floating menu replaces the frequency count on the right.
+On mouse over, the gear icon to activate the floating menu replaces the frequency count of the right column.

 Defining and Accessing Topics